- Home

 As soon as applicants are matched with the program, they are paired with a second year Penn Pal who serves as a mentor during their transition to the program and as a guide throughout.
 In addition, each UPenn genetic counseling student is matched with a practicing genetic counselor at Penn or CHOP who mentors them throughout their time in the program and during their transition to professional life.

-There are three internships during the first year and four in the second year.
+There are three internships during the first year and four clinical internships in the second year.
 They run on a standard schedule, with the exception of the summer rotation.
-All students are guaranteed 7 internships, including a summer rotation in Philadelphia.
-In some cases, students have requested a rotation in another location in the summer.
+All students are guaranteed seven clinical placements, including a summer rotation in Philadelphia.
+Sometimes students request a rotation in another location during the summer.
 We can often help students make these arrangements, but they cannot be guaranteed as availability at outside sites may be limited.

 You do not need a car to attend the program.
 There is excellent public transportation in the city of Philadelphia and the surrounding communities.
 There are some clinical sites outside of the Penn and CHOP systems that are not easily accessible by public transportation.